 At Lakeland University, you won't focus on just programming, database, or system analysis.
 You'll learn it all with multiple classes that span all disciplines.

 “As a Computer Science student at Lakeland, you don't have to specialize ... in fact, you can't specialize here.
 You will be a generalist; you will know a little bit about everything.
-And that's what businesses are looking for today.” - Cynthia Lindstrom, Assistant Professor of Computer Science, who has a Doctorate in Computing and Information Technology and has more than 20 years of corporate computer science experience.
+And that's what businesses are looking for today.” - Cynthia Lindstrom, Associate Professor of Computer Science, who has a Doctorate in Computing and Information Technology and has more than 20 years of corporate computer science experience.

 Mar.
 27, 2020

 Our innovative Cooperative Education program continues to attract...
 Read More...